rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 {% endhighlight %}

-Our next result concerns the number of distinct word used in the book.
+Our next result concerns the number of distinct words used in the book.

 ###*Wallace used a vocabulary of 20,584 words to write Infinite Jest*{: style="color: white"}